 - I belong to the generation which talked about "the mixed economy" ie understood and accepted the role of both the private and government sector in our lives.
-"Modern Capitalism" (in the phrase of Andrew Shonfield) had been tamed - management rather than ownership was seen in the late 50s as the key (with Tony Crosland's The Future of Socialism (1956) being the key document).
+"Modern Capitalism" (as Andrew Shonfield argued) had been tamed - management rather than ownership was seen in the late 50s as the key (with Tony Crosland's The Future of Socialism (1956) being the key document).
 How wrong we were!!
 The Market has been enshrined as the New God and ownership manipulated by financial managers to "extract wealth" ruthlessly from companies, employees and wider social interests.
 For the phrase "wealth creators" we need to substitute "wealth extractors"